- This event has passed.

 January 21, 2021 @ 8:30 am - 12:30 pm$35.00 – $55.00

 This Event is now SOLD OUT!

 Thank you all who have signed up!

-** Due to popular demand, we will be adding a second date for the course.
-If you would like to be put on a waiting list, we will contact you when the date has been set!
+** If you would like to be put on a waiting list, we will contact you when and if we offer another date for this course!
 You can email your interest to: [email protected].

 Led by Mr. Aaron Clay, Attorney at Law and former 26-year Water Referee for the Colorado Water Court, Division 4

 **Details and link access will be sent directly to you after you register

 Continuing Education Credits Available: Realtors: 4 hours CE | Attorneys: 4 hours CLE